Skip to the content.

 Trailing commas

-JSONC doesn’t allow trailing commas.
-For more information regarding trailing commas, refer to the trailing commas information page.
+JSONC parsers MAY support trailing commas.
+For more information regarding trailing commas, refer to Appendix A.

 Semantics